- Search The Registry

-In 1912, Schuyler, at the age of 17, enlisted in the U.S. Army and was promoted to the rank of First Lieutenant, serving in Seattle and Hawaii.
+In 1912, Schuyler enlisted in the U.S. Army at the age of 17 and was promoted to the rank of First Lieutenant, serving in Seattle and Hawaii.
 He went AWOL after a Greek immigrant, who had been instructed to shine Schuyler's shoes, refused to do so because he was Black.
 After turning himself in, Schuyler was convicted by a military court and sentenced to five years in prison.
 He was released after nine months as a model prisoner.
-After his discharge, he moved to New York City, where he worked as a handyman, doing odd jobs.
+After his discharge, he moved to New York City, working as a handyman and doing odd jobs.
 During this period, he read many books which sparked his interest in socialism.

-He lived for a period in the Phyllis Wheatley Hotel, run by the Universal Negro Improvement Association (UNIA) and attended UNIA meetings.
+He lived in the Phyllis Wheatley Hotel, run by the Universal Negro Improvement Association (UNIA), and attended UNIA meetings.
 Schuyler dissented from Garvey's philosophy and began writing about his perspectives.
 He engaged himself in a circle of socialist friends, including the Black socialist group Friends of Negro Freedom.
 This connection led to his employment by A. Philip Randolph and Chandler Owen's magazine, The Messenger, the group's journal.
-Schuyler's column, "Shafts and Darts: A Page of Calumny and Satire", came to the attention of Ira F. Lewis, manager of the Pittsburgh Courier.
+Schuyler's column, "Shafts and Darts: A Page of Calumny and Satire," came to the attention of Ira F. Lewis, manager of the Pittsburgh Courier.
 In 1924, Schuyler accepted an offer from the Courier to author a weekly column.
-By the mid-1920s, Schuyler had come to disdain socialism, believing that socialists were frauds who actually cared very little about Negroes.
+By the mid-1920s, Schuyler had come to disdain socialism, believing that socialists were frauds who cared very little about Negroes.

-Schuyler married Josephine Lewis Cogdell, a liberal white Texan heiress, and writer, in New York City on January 6, 1928.
-Their daughter, Philippa Schuyler was a child prodigy and noted concert pianist, who later followed her father's footsteps and embarked on a career in journalism.
+Schuyler married Josephine Lewis Cogdell, a liberal white Texan heiress, and writer in New York City, on January 6, 1928.
+Their daughter, Philippa Schuyler, was a child prodigy and noted concert pianist who followed in her father's footsteps and embarked on a career in journalism.
 In 1929, Schuyler's pamphlet Racial Inter-Marriage in the United States called for solving the country's race problem through miscegenation, which was then illegal in most states.
 In 1931, Schuyler published Black No More, which tells the story of a scientist who develops a process that turns Black people to white, a book that has since been reprinted twice.
 Two of Schuyler's targets in the book were Christianity and organized religion, reflecting his innate skepticism of both.
 His mother had been religious but not a regular churchgoer.

 In the 1960s, Schuyler, who had earlier supported the rights of Black South Africans, was led by his anti-communism to oppose taking any action against South African Apartheid, saying in a radio broadcast, "In South Africa, you have a system of apartheid.
 That's their business.
-I don’t think it’s the business of other people to change their society."
+I don’t think it’s other people's business to change their society."
 Schuyler's autobiography, Black and Conservative, was published in 1966.
-In 1967 his daughter, Phillipa was killed on an assignment in Vietnam for Loeb's publication.
+In 1967 his daughter, Phillipa, was killed on an assignment in Vietnam for Loeb's publication.
 His wife committed suicide two years later.
-Outlets for Schuyler's written work diminished until he was an obscure figure by the time of his death on August 31, 1977.
+Outlets for Schuyler's written work diminished until he was an obscure figure by his death on August 31, 1977.